in28minutes/go-serverless/README.md

 - You will explore API Gateway Types - HTTP API and REST API in depth
 - You will implement Amazon Cognito User Pool for authenticating users of Serverless Applications
 - You will build Serverless Apps with AWS SAM - Serverless Application Model
-- You will automate building serverless applications in AWS with Serverless Framework and Serverless Application Model
+- You will automate building Serverless applications in AWS with Serverless Framework and Serverless Application Model
 - You will build AWS Serverless Apps with Serverless Framework
 - You will build Serverless Functions in Azure with Azure Functions
 - You will manage APIs in Azure using Azure API Management